DZakh/rescript-schema/README_NEXT.md

 // })
 ```

-The same struct also works for serializing:
+The same struct works for serializing:

 ```rescript
 {